Angelinis/Frontend/README.md

     npm install

-Also run the next script in the terminal for running:
+Also run the next script in the terminal for running the webpage:

     npm run dev

+There is an easier way to do both commands at the same time.
+If you would like to run the webpage from the beginning and install all the dependencies, you can run the next command:

-    npm install-and-start
+    npm run install-and-start

+Choose the best command for you!

 ## Credits